meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Goals are said to be self-concordant when they are pursued because of either intrinsic or idneitfied motivation - they become integrated into the self.
 ![[Pasted image 20231201202214.png]]
+Slef-concordant goals are likely to receive sustained effort over time.